Netflix Brutally Shaded People Questioning Brie Larson’s Directing Skills

 Captain Marvel star Brie Larson is getting ready to (hopefully) save the universe in Avengers: Endgame, but before she does, she is casually dropping her feature film directorial debut Unicorn Store on Netflix.

-The movie, about a 20-something art school reject who is gifted the opportunity to fulfil a childhood fantasy, is headed to the streaming platform on 5th April, and already has a 70% fresh rating on Rotten Tomatoes.
+The movie, about a 20-something art school reject who is gifted the opportunity to fulfill a childhood fantasy, is headed to the streaming platform April 5, and already has a 70% fresh rating on Rotten Tomatoes.
 However, instead of rejoicing in Larson taking her significant first step behind the camera, one Twitter user decided to suggest she won't be as good at directing as Jonah Hill, who made his directorial debut with Mid '90s last year.

 Advertisement